 - Limit trips to the grocery store to avoid buying unnecessary items.
 The more trips I make to the store, the more little fun items I buy.
 A candy bar here, a bag of chips there.
 All that extra spending can really add up!

 - Pay more than the minimum due.
-On bills, credit card , and school loans, we throw more money into those payments than the minimum monthly amount in order to get them paid off quickly.
-Being debt free is a priority for us.
+On bills, credit cards, and school loans, we throw more money into those payments than the minimum monthly amount in order to get them paid off quickly.
+Being debt-free is a priority for us.

 - Buy used and/or DIY.
 Seriously one way we have saved a lot of money.
 Thrift stores, garage sales, hand-me-downs, Pinterest, and local experts are our best friends.
 Why spend more money when you don’t have to?